Department of Family Services Alert:

 Check out our video series Parenting 101.
 Parenting Education Programs' Natalie Bailey answers your most pressing frequently asked parenting questions about discipline, self-care, family routines and more!
 Catch-up on all of the Parenting 101 videos.

-Tips for Building Resilience
+Tips for Building Resilience in Children

 Getting up and trying again after failing is an act of courage, and children demonstrate this from an early age.
 How can parents encourage this spirit of resiliency and help it to blossom in their children?